New Jersey In-Store Slip & Fall Accident Lawyer

 Our Dedicated Team of Legal Professionals Can Help You File a Compensation Claim for a Slip and Fall Accident in a Retail Store in New Jersey

 Slip and fall accidents can be life-changing.
 Especially with older populations, a slip and fall can lead to a traumatic brain injury, back and neck injuries, spinal cord damage, internal bleeding, and carpal tunnel injuries.
 Slips and falls are a leading cause of death in the United States, and they are common in public places, especially in retail locations such as Walgreens, CVS, ShopRite, Walmart, Home Depot, and Lowes.
-If you or a loved one suffered injuries from a slip, trip, or fall in a retail store in New Jersey, our experienced in-store slip & fall accident lawyers can help you pursue financial compensation to cover your financial losses and medical bills associated with the accident.
+If you or a loved one suffered injuries from a slip, trip, or fall in a retail store in New Jersey, an experienced in-store slip & fall accident lawyer can help you pursue financial compensation to cover your financial losses and medical bills associated with the accident.

 Depending on how your in-store slip and fall accident occurred, you may have grounds for a personal injury claim or lawsuit against the at-fault party responsible for your fall.
 At Blume Forte Fried Zerres & Molinari, our New Jersey retail store slip & fall accident lawyers can help you investigate the case to determine who was at fault for your fall and how much compensation you may be entitled to.
 With several decades worth of combined experience, we have worked tirelessly to help slip and fall accident victims in New Jersey secure the compensation they deserve.
 Contact us today for assistance with your slip and fall accident case.

 Understanding the Impact Of Slip & Fall Accidents in Stores Across New Jersey